-This Day in History: Apollo 10 nearly ends in disaster
+This Day in History: Apollo 10's near disaster

-On this day in 1969, Apollo 10 is launched.
-It was the last mission before Apollo 11 famously landed on the moon, but did you know that it nearly ended in tragedy?
+On this day in 1969, Apollo 10 travels back to Earth.
+Did you know that its mission nearly ended in tragedy?
 A lunar module carrying two astronauts spun out of control and was barely recovered.

 Astronauts Gene Cernan and Tom Stafford were aboard the lunar module (LM) that day.
 They were supposed to take the LM on a trial run, testing both its ability to descend towards the moon and its ability to ascend back towards the Command Module.
 No landing was scheduled in-between.
 Unfortunately, just as they were attempting to leave the moon, the LM went into a wild spin!
 “I saw the lunar horizon go by about seven or eight times in ten seconds,” Cernan later said.
 “That’s a hair raising experience.”

 The astronauts fortunately managed to regain control of the spinning spaceship, but what if they hadn’t?
 Apollo 10 was basically a dress rehearsal for Apollo 11 and its famous moon landing.
 How would such a tragedy have affected that sequence?
 Would we still remember Neil Armstrong as the first man to step onto the moon?

 Fortunately, none of those questions ever had to be answered.